fsprojects/Paket/docs/content/template-files.md

 If you omit the references block then all libraries in the packages will get referenced.

+#### Framework assembly references

+A block with framework assembly references looks like this:

+    [lang=batchfile]
+    frameworkAssemblies
+	    System.Xml
+		System.Xml.Linq

+If you omit the references block then all libraries in the packages will get referenced.

 #### Dependencies

 A dependency block looks like this: